rust-lang/rust/README.md

 ## Debugging

-You can get detailed, statement-by-statement traces by setting the `MIRI_RUN` environment variable to `trace`.
+You can get detailed, statement-by-statement traces by setting the `MIRI_LOG` environment variable to `trace`.
 These traces are indented based on call stack depth.
 You can get a much less verbose set of information with other logging levels such as `warn`.